yelouafi/focused/README.md

 // => Luffy
 ```

 You're probably wondering, what's the utility of the above function, since the access can be trivially achieved with `state.name`.
-That's true, but lenses can allow some advanced accesses which are not as trivial to acheive as the above case, especially when combined with other optics as we'll see.
+That's true, but lenses can allow some advanced accesses which are not as trivial to achieve as the above case, especially when combined with other optics as we'll see.

 Similarly, `preview` can be used with Affines to safely dereference deeply nested values